 You still have the right as an employee, even during a pandemic.
 Here's what to do if you are wrongfully terminated because of COVID-19.

-Most of the reports surrounding the COVID-19 pandemic has centered on layoffs—and understandably so, considering the high unemployment rates.
+Most of the reports surrounding the COVID-19 pandemic have centered on layoffs—and understandably so, considering the high unemployment rates.
 But a less-visible issue has been the workers who were wrongfully terminated for reasons related to the pandemic.
-Depending on the situation, some employees in California will be considering to sue their previous employers for what's known as "wrongful termination".
+Depending on the situation, some employees in California will be considering suing their previous employers for what's known as "wrongful termination".

 Your Right to Days Off Work Because of COVID-19

-Your company can not fire you if you're out on FMLA leave, as long as you haven't gone past the time limit.
+Your company can not fire you if you're out on FMLA leave as long as you haven't exceeded the time limit.
 States with family and medical leave laws usually offer the same benefit.
 It's still illegal to terminate you only because you asked or took leave under either federal or state law.